-In 2013 Carsten Wittmoser will sing Peter Besenbinder again at Bellas Artes Mexico, will have his debut at Carnegie Hall singing Lord Humphrey in Marschner's The Vampyr, will sing Pizarro at Detroit Opera House, and will have his role debut as Holländer at the operahouses of Bremen and St. Gallen.
-This summer he will have his debut in Bayreuth under the batton of Christian Thielemann singing Cecco del Vecchio in Rienzi.
+In 2013 Carsten Wittmoser sang Peter Besenbinder again at Bellas Artes Mexico, had his debut at Carnegie Hall singing Lord Humphrey in Marschner's The Vampyr, sang Pizarro at Detroit Opera House, and had his role debut as Holländer at the operahouses of Bremen and St. Gallen.
+He also debuted in Bayreuth under the batton of Christian Thielemann singing Cecco del Vecchio in Rienzi.

-In August he will sing the bass-part in the 9th Symphony of Beethoven with the Deutsche Kammerphilharmonie in Sao Paulo under the batton of Paavo Järvi.
+In August 2013 he sang the bass-part in the 9th Symphony of Beethoven with the Deutsche Kammerphilharmonie in Sao Paulo under the batton of Paavo Järvi.